Archives by Month:

 Posted on Dec 17, 2020 in

 The pectoral sandpiper is a visiting species from the Americas to the Hawaiian Islands, usually arriving in fall and sometimes overwintering.
-It’s sturdy build, yellowish legs, and thin contrasted streaks of chest feathers ending sharply at the belly can distinguish it from the least sandpiper.
+Its sturdy build, yellowish legs, and thin, contrasting streaks of chest feathers ending sharply at the belly can distinguish it from the least sandpiper.
+The map below shows hotspots along our birding trails where ...

 blue-winged teal